Canal Street, New Orleans: Entertainment

-New Orleans has historically been a center for opera, theatre, and concerts.
+New Orleans has historically been a center for opera, theater, and concerts.
 In 1871 the Varieties Theater opened on Canal Street between Dauphine and Burgundy streets.
 The building was renovated and renamed the Grand Opera House in 1881, which could be used as both a theater and ballroom.
 Theaters and movie houses were clustered around the intersection with Rampart Street, with the neon marquees of the Saenger, Loews State, Orpheum, and Joy casting multi-colored light nightly onto surrounding sidewalks.

 It is said that the world's first movie theater (that is, the first business devoted specifically to showing films for profit) was "Vitascope Hall", established on Canal Street in 1896.
 By the 1910s there were several movie theaters on Canal, including the Alamo, the Plaza, and the Dreamworld.
 In 1912 the Trianon, the first "movie palace" in the city opened.
 The Tudor followed in 1914 and the Globe in 1918.
 By the 1950s they had become low-grade theaters, and in the 1960s they were closed.

 Although most of the grand movie theaters have closed over the years, several cinemas on Canal Street operate today.

 Hotels

 In the 1830s, several hotels on Canal Street near the river were in operation, including the Union Hotel and the Planters Hotel.
 Although most of the grand 19th-century hotels were located in the French Quarter, the Perry House was on Canal Street.
 By the 1920s a growth was seen in the number of hotels on Canal Street.
 These included the LaSalle Hotel, the Hotel New Orleans, and the Jung Hotel with its rooftop ballroom.
 As convention industry began to grow in the 1960s, the Governor House Motor Hotel and the International Hotel were built.
 Almost a whole block was taken up by the Marriott Hotel which opened in 1972 as the tallest hotel in the city.

 Canal Street began to accommodate large convention hotels, such as the Sheraton New Orleans and the JW Marriott.
 The emergence of new hotels has since slowed, but continued operation of many on Canal Street indicate the sustained importance of the street in both business and entertainment.
 (See Redevelopment section below, for additional Canal Street hotels.)

 Two of Canal Street's former department stores are now hotels.
 D. H. Holmes has become the Hyatt Centric French Quarter Hotel, and the former Maison Blanche store is now the New Orleans Ritz-Carlton Hotel.
 Both are on the French Quarter side of Canal.

 At least two other high-rise hotels are just off Canal Street, the Roosevelt in the Central Business District (CBD) and the Monteleone in the French Quarter.
 In the 19th century, the St. Charles Hotel on St. Charles Avenue was another icon of the CBD.